JohanLudvigHolst/momentsFileMover/README.md

 ## Getting Started

 Moves Moments/Classifieds exports into folders based on publication days, via the rundate tags from corresponding xml file.
-Usage: run from parent folder, and name subfolder.
-Orignal files are deleted
+Usage: run from parent folder, and name folders "Oyeblikk" and/or "Torg".

 ### Running as executable